tailcallhq/tailcallhq.github.io/outlines/working-with-graphql-scalars.md

 ## Using Scalar in Schema

-A. Importance of Scalar types in defining schemas
+A. Role of Scalar in defining Schemas

 B. Representation of Scalar in SDL

-- Influence on Schema design
+- Incoporate Scalar in Schema

-(Diagram - Image demonstrating the representation of scalar in SDL)

-C. Integration of Scalar types in GraphQL types
+C. Integrating Scalar types in GraphQL types

-- Specifying scalar type for fields
+- Specifying scalar types for fields

 ## Implementing Scalars in Queries and Mutations

 A. Retrieving data using Scalar types

-- Step-by-step process to retrieve specific data
+- Process to retrieve specific data (step-by-step)

   (Example - Showing the retrieval of data in query)

   (Diagram - Flowchart demonstrating the process to retrieve data in query)

-B. Using in Mutations to modify data
+B. Using Scalars in Mutations

-- Demonstrating use of scalar types in mutation operations
+- Use of Scalars in Mutation Operations

   (Diagram - Illustrating the use of scalar types to form mutations)

-C. Defining multiple using Mutation operations using Scalar
+C. Multiple Mutation Operations using Scalar

 ## Types of Scalars

-A. Scalar types in GraphQL
+A. Overview of Scalar types in GraphQL

-- Overview of default scalar types

 B. Handing basic data values

-C. Overview of Scalar types
+C. Detailed examination of Scalar types

 - Default types

 - Custom types

+- Mixed Scalar Types

-- Scalar streamline data handling in GraphQL applications
+- Streamline data handling in GraphQL APIs

 ## Default Scalar types